conan-io/conan-io.github.io/_posts/2017-05-25-bintray-support-conan-repositories.markdown

   4. Bintray will provide trust based signing of packages based on developers’ public identity (github).

-And since it’s likely that C/C++ developers and DevOps also use other technologies, they will be happy to know that as a universal distribution platform, JFrog Bintray supports all major package formats -  including Docker, CocoaPods, Chef, Puppet, Bower, Vagrant, Git LFS, PyPi, Debian, npm, RubyGems, RPM, Opkg, NuGet, PHP Composer.
+And since it’s likely that C/C++ developers also use other technologies, they will be happy to know that JFrog Bintray supports all major package formats -  including Docker, CocoaPods, Chef, Puppet, Bower, Vagrant, Git LFS, PyPi, Debian, npm, RubyGems, RPM, Opkg, NuGet, PHP Composer.